Vikaspogu/blog/content/blog/pi-garage-k3s.md

 npm i dotenv node-schedule twilio -S
 ```

-Create a `.env` file at root of the project and add your twilio auth key, account sid and phone number
+Create a `.env` file at the root of the project and add your Twilio auth key, account sid, and phone number

 ```env
 TWILIO_ACCOUNT_SID=